Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

 Bountiful Language of Bunnies

-Once you start learning how your pet communicates, you'd be amazed by the richness of rabbit body language.
+Once you start learning how your pet communicates, you'll be amazed by the richness of rabbit body language.
 Using posture, movement, and sounds, bunnies let their owners know how they feel—this includes emotions such as anger, fear, happiness, or romance.
 It's not a one-way street either.
 Rabbits read human body language too.
 The ability to detect intent in other species and communicate with their own have enabled the rabbit to survive for millions of years.

 There are several ways your bunny displays happiness.
 They hop and race, clearly energized with excitement.
 In the lingo of rabbit owners, your pet also does something called the “binky” when very happy.
 It leaps and while still in the air, twist like an acrobat.
 The binky is the ultimate show of joy.
 A rabbit that is less boisterous, but still happy, might softly grind its teeth or faintly cluck like a chicken.

 Rabbits show affection towards each other and people.
 Does your long-eared friend lope slowly around your feet in circles?
 This could be courting behavior.
 However, just like they sometimes heat butt their owners for attention, circling could demand your attention about something else, usually a snack or petting.
 Unsterilized males also hum when they feel amorous.
 The best show of affection comes in the form of rabbit kisses.
 Unfortunately, this behaviour is very rare, but basically involves your bunny giving your hand or face a lick.